swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

         </head>
     </page>
     ```
-6. Now define the font-face by copying required CSS to your theme custom style sheet
+6. Now define the font-face by copying the required CSS to your theme custom style sheet
-    from downloaded `css/fonts.css`.
+    from the downloaded `css/fonts.css`.

     *Example:*